Joint Time Frequency and Order Analysis Tool for DIAdem

 The Joint Time Frequency and Order Analysis tool consists of three main components: Joint-Time Frequency Spectrum, Order Analysis Frequency Spectrum, and Order Analysis Order Spectrum.
 One way to visualize the difference in these analyses is to look at what data is generated and displayed.

 Figure 5.
-Fundamental Analyses Provided by the Tool: Joint-Time Frequency Spectrum (Left), Order Analysis Frequency Spectrum (Center), and Order Analysis Order Spectrum (Right)
+Main Analyses Provided by the Tool: Joint-Time Frequency Spectrum (Left), Order Analysis Frequency Spectrum (Center), and Order Analysis Order Spectrum (Right)

 There are many Automatic Axis Value Checking routines that are built into the tool.
 Due to the nature of the analysis algorithms, there are many limitations on what values can be put into the axis high, low, and mesh line input boxes.
 There are several routines built into the tool that will automatically check and prevent illegal values from being placed into the axis value boxes.